rafizadehn/PHSX815_Project1/README.md

 These values can be altered from the command line in the terminal by simply adding an argument after the file name.
 The arguments to change these include `-temp1`, `-temp2`, `-Nmeas`, `-mass`, `-seed` for those values, respectively.

-For example, it may looks something like this:
+For example, it may looks something like this in linux:

 > $ python3 rng.MaxBoltz.py -temp1 100 -temp2 1000